Saltcoats

 The Albion, Saltcoats

-The Albion Is a small bar with servery half way up on right wall.
+The Albion Is a small bar with servery half way the up room on right wall.
 Banquette seating all around the small room with breaks toilet, doors, machines etc. Stools around wooden counter and tiled floor.Very Busy local.

 Have a pint here.